 - encourage a “healthy at every size” approach

 - are pro-age, which really just means pro-living

 If you share these goals, I hope you’ll follow my blog and connect with me on social media.
 I’ll keep you posted on the development of projects – like a local “Compassion Kitchen”, training youth to prepare meals for people in cancer treatment, and the “Veboot”, an easy program to help you shift away from lots of animal foods to more plant-based foods for more energy and vitality.

 That which stands in your way can become the way.

 Jeannette (she/her) has written or co-written 8 books on different aspects of healthy eating with over 100,000 copies in circulation around the world.
 She’s designed menu plans and recipes for superstar doctors, naturopaths, nutritionists and strength trainers.

 Her clean food recipes and mind-body-spirit perspectives have been showcased in over 100 media outlets, including Consumer Reports, the Washington Post, Clean Eating, Dr. Oz Online, Self, Shape, Better Nutrition, Parenting, Better Homes and Gardens, Redbook, Martha Stewart Living, NPR and NBC News.

-As a lifestyle writer, speaker and award-winning educator, she’s been privileged to work with thousands of people from many different backgrounds in everything from low income Head Start programs to yoga centers, businesses, hospitals and health departments.
+As an ordained interfaith minister, speaker and award-winning educator, she’s been privileged to work with thousands of people from many different backgrounds in everything from low income Head Start programs to yoga centers, businesses, hospitals and health departments.
 She has witnessed our struggles to change our lifestyle habits from many different perspectives and, with the help of new teachers from many different arenas, continues to evolve her approach to health and healing.